Mariano Rivera: 2006–2008

 Rivera began 2006 with a 3.72 ERA and two losses in April, but his numbers improved in subsequent months.
-On June 6, he saved his 391st career game, passing Dennis Eckersley for the fourth-most saves in major-league history.
+On June 6, he saved his 391st career game, passing Dennis Eckersley for the fourth-most saves in major league history.
 Rivera was selected to his third consecutive All-Star team with a 1.76 ERA and 19 saves entering the midseason break.
-He saved the AL's comeback victory in the All-Star Game for his third career All-Star save, tying him with Eckersley for the most ever.
+He saved the AL's comeback victory in the All-Star Game for his third career All-Star save, tying Eckersley's record.
 On July 16, Rivera achieved another milestone by becoming the fourth MLB pitcher to reach 400 saves.
 In August, he guaranteed his $10.5 million contract option for 2007 by reaching 114 games finished over two years.
 Although a throwing elbow strain sidelined Rivera for most of September, he finished the 2006 season with 34 saves in 37 opportunities and an ERA of 1.80—his fourth consecutive season with a sub-2.00 ERA.
 For a second consecutive year, fans voted him the Delivery Man of the Year.

 With his contract set to expire after the 2007 season, Rivera sought an extension with the Yankees during spring training.
 Team management declined to negotiate near the start of the season, prompting him to respond that he would consider free agency at the end of the year.
 In April, Rivera blew his first two save opportunities, compiled two losses, and surrendered nine earned runs in 7 2/3 innings pitched.
 Concerned sportswriters attributed his struggles to infrequent use, as the Yankees presented him with few situations to enter a game.
 Rivera saved 30 of his next 32 opportunities and posted a 2.26 ERA over the final five months of the season.
 On July 14, he passed John Franco for third place on the all-time saves list with his 425th career save.
 Still, Rivera finished 2007 with closer career worsts in earned runs (25), hits (68), and ERA (3.15), and his 30 saves in 34 opportunities were his second-lowest total since 1997.
 After the Yankees were eliminated from the playoffs in the opening round, Rivera stated his intentions to test the free agent market.
 He initially indicated that his decision of where to sign would be influenced by whether long-time manager Joe Torre was re-signed.
 Although Torre did not return, Rivera remained with the Yankees by agreeing to a three-year, $45 million contract, making him the highest-paid reliever in baseball history.